European Parliament: Channels of dialogue, information, and communication with European civil society

+The Parliament itself maintains a detailed website, receives around one million visitors a year, and streamlines debates and committee meetings.

 Over the last few years, European institutions have committed to promoting transparency, openness, and the availability of information about their work.
 In particular, transparency is regarded as pivotal to the action of European institutions and a general principle of EU law, to be applied to the activities of EU institutions in order to strengthen the Union's democratic foundation.
 The general principles of openness and transparency are reaffirmed in the articles 8 A, point 3 and 10.3 of the Treaty of Lisbon and the Maastricht Treaty respectively, stating that "every citizen shall have the right to participate in the democratic life of the Union.
 Decisions shall be taken as openly and as closely as possible to the citizen".
 Furthermore, both treaties acknowledge the value of dialogue between citizens, representative associations, civil society, and European institutions.

 Dialogue with religious and non-confessional organisations

 Article 17 of the Treaty on the Functioning of the European Union (TFEU) lays the juridical foundation for an open, transparent dialogue between European institutions and churches, religious associations, and non-confessional and philosophical organisations.
-In July 2014, in the beginning of the 8th term, then President of the European Parliament Martin Schulz tasked Antonio Tajani, then Vice-President, with implementing the dialogue with the religious and confessional organisations included in article 17.
+In July 2014, in the beginning of the 8th term, then President of the European Parliament Martin Schulz tasked Antonio Tajani, then vice-president, with implementing the dialogue with the religious and confessional organisations included in article 17.
 In this framework, the European Parliament hosts high-level conferences on inter-religious dialogue, also with focus on current issues and in relation with parliamentary works.